 Security and privacy

-Data Protection Africa (DPA) is an online open-access portal that provides information on data protection laws and access to data protection authorities in 31 African countries.
-The portal also lists digital rights organisations which work in the data protection space in Africa.
+Data Protection Africa is an online open-access portal that provides information on data protection laws and access to data protection authorities in 32 African countries.
+The portal is now available in 18 languages, country pages have been updated, and various new features have been introduced.

 Many countries today are turning to digital technologies to provide information as well as for monitoring and controlling people infected with the virus, which alerts us to the potential impact of these technologies on people’s fundamental rights.